Uchiste/GarouBot/README.md

 The bot is now cross serveur, that means you can start a game on a serveur, and an other one on an other serveur.

+you can use :
+    pdoc3 --html chemindufichier.py
+to generate a html documentation

 Version 2.0